Top 5 Incredible Places to Visit in Detroit, Michigan

 Fort Wayne

 Fort Wayne is located in West Jefferson and is rightly called Historic Fort Wayne.
-A number of events take place at the fortress throughout the year, especially in the summer months.
-On the site, but outside the original fortress, are additional barracks, officers’ quarters, hospital, shops, a recreation building, commissariat, guardhouse, garage and stables.
+Several events occur at the fortress throughout the year, especially in the summer.
+On the site, but outside the original fortress, are additional barracks, officers’ quarters, a hospital, shops, a recreation building, a commissariat, a guardhouse, a garage, and stables.

 Fort Wayne originally consisted of a high sandhill with freshwater sources along the swampy waterfront of the Detroit River.
-Although the fortress is now largely similar to the original construction, some changes have been made.
-Cram, the walls of the fortress were reconstructed, which replaced the original cedar cladding with brick and concrete.
+Although the fortress is now mainly similar to the original construction, some changes have been made.
+Cram, the fortress’s walls were reconstructed, replacing the original cedar cladding with brick and concrete.

 Renaissance Centre

-Though there are many impressive and tall skyscrapers lining the Detroit river, the Renaissance Center is without a doubt the city’s high-rise epicenter.
-You can simply stand and marvel at the dizzying 7 towers.
+Though many impressive and tall skyscrapers are lining the Detroit River, the Renaissance Center is, undoubtedly, the city’s high-rise epicenter.
+You can stand and marvel at the dizzying seven towers.
 The Renaissance Center changed the Detroit skyline in 1977.
 The iconic towers of the center are recognizable and have become identifiable markings of the city of Detroit.

-Portman is the same architect who designed Atlanta’s Westin Peachtree Plaza and the Westin Bonaventure Hotel in Los Angeles, both of which are strikingly similar to Detroit’s Renaissance Center.
+Portman is the same architect who designed Atlanta’s Westin Peachtree Plaza and the Westin Bonaventure Hotel in Los Angeles, strikingly similar to Detroit’s Renaissance Center.
 Early architectural models show that the plans originally included eight more towers.